 A question for the ages… I’ll answer as honestly as any fiction writer is able…

-I never really went to school so I had a lot of time for reading in between all the moving and the yelling and the child labor.
+When I was a kid I never really went to school so I had a lot of time for reading in between all the moving and the yelling and the child labor.
 Yes, really.
 It was a colorful childhood.
 Someday I’ll write my memoirs.
 They’ll be interesting.

 I went to college twice.
 Neither experience led to a career, but now I’m pretty good at writing papers on obscure historical topics such as the Battle of Hastings and the plight of woman in eighteenth century China (BA in History, Arizona State University).
 In theory I can also create fluorescent bacteria on agar and distinguish nematodes from trematodes (BS in Biological Sciences, the aforementioned ASU).